 Spanish American

-Convenor: Dr Dominic Moran
+Convenor: Dr. Dominic Moran

 Since the 1940s Spanish American narrative has been among the most innovative and vibrant in the world, as is witnessed by the work of such authors as Borges, Asturias, Carpentier, and Rulfo, who were established figures before the ‘Boom’ of the 1960s and 1970s, by internationally acclaimed ‘Boom’ writers like García Marquez, Vargas Llosa, Cortázar, and Fuentes, and by several generations of later authors who have been the focus of international attention.
 While some have been innovative realists, others have sought alternative means of depicting their sub-continent and conveying their personal vision.
 Students will investigate the various responses to realism seen in the works of modern Spanish American writers; they will, however, be encouraged to concentrate on those areas and issues that most interest them and to employ a range of approaches in their study of this subject.

-Convenor: Dr María Blanco
+Convenor: Prof. María Blanco

-In this course, MSt candidates will be able to study the literature, art, cultural, and scientific debates from the transatlantic fin de siècle (1880-1920), their reception in Spanish America and how these affected Spanish American thinking.
-An exploration of these debates will help candidates situate the emergence and expansion of modernismo across the region.
-Alongside key modernista texts such as Martí’s Versos sencillos (1882), Darío’s Azul… (1888), Prosas profanas (1896), Los raros (1896), and Cantos de vida y esperanza (1905), José Enrique Rodó’s Ariel (1900), and Leopoldo Lugones’s Lunario sentimental (1909), candidates will be able to read a series of essays, chronicles, and treatises on such areas of life as aesthetics, science, and sexuality, which were widely disseminated during this period (among them Darío’s “Los colores del estandarte” from 1896, Pedro Emilio Coll’s “Decadentismo y americanismo” from 1901, and others like Max Nordau’s Degeneration, 1892).
+In this course, candidates will be able to study the literature, art, cultural, and scientific debates from the transatlantic fin de siècle (1880-1920), their reception in Spanish America and how these affected Spanish American thinking.
+An exploration of these debates will help candidates situate the emergence and expansion of modernism across the region.
+Alongside key modernista texts such as Martí’s Versos sencillos (1882), Darío’s Azul… (1888), Prosas profanes (1896), Los raros (1896), and Cantos de vida y esperanza (1905), José Enrique Rodó’s Ariel (1900), and Leopoldo Lugones’s Lunario sentimental (1909), candidates will be able to read a series of essays, chronicles, and treatises on such areas of life as aesthetics, science, and sexuality, which were widely disseminated during this period (among them Darío’s “Los colores del estandarte” from 1896, Pedro Emilio Coll’s “Decadentismo y americanismo” from 1901, and others like Max Nordau’s Degeneration, 1892).

 Medieval and Early Modern Iberian Studies